May 5, 2026, 4:03 am | Read time: 5 minutes

 A Matter of Position

 A refrigerator should be transported upright.
 If the height of the cargo space is insufficient, then at least as upright as possible.
-Inside the appliance are lubricating oil and coolant.
+The appliance contains lubricating oil and coolant.
 In the wrong position, both can take an undesirable path through the system.
 If the appliance is turned on too soon, damage may occur.
 Arrows on the original box indicate the correct position.

-If an upright or slightly inclined position cannot be achieved, the refrigerator can be placed on its side if necessary.
+If an upright or slightly inclined position is not possible, the refrigerator can be placed on its side if necessary.
 Never on the back: the most sensitive components are located there.
-In the moving truck, old blankets or moving blankets provide additional padding and secure the appliance.
+In the moving truck, old blankets or moving blankets provide additional cushioning and secure the appliance.

-Once the appliance is in its new place, the same applies as after unpacking a new appliance.
+Once the appliance is in its new place, the same rules apply as after unpacking a new appliance.
 A level checks the position.
-If it’s uneven, adjust the leveling screws on the feet.
+If it’s uneven, adjust the leveling feet.

-Additionally, the liquids inside the appliance need to settle and flow back to where they belong.
-Only after this pause should the appliance be connected to the power.
+Additionally, the liquids in the appliance need to settle and flow back to where they belong.
+Only after this pause should the appliance be plugged in.
 The length of the pause depends on the transport.
-If the refrigerator was upright and barely tilted, the pause is shorter.
+If the refrigerator remained upright and barely tilted, the pause is shorter.
 For modern appliances, two to four hours are sufficient.

-It’s different after a lying transport.
-Then, the coolant and oil circuit are disrupted.
+It’s different after being transported lying down.
+Then, the coolant and oil circuits are disrupted.
 In this case, the appliance should rest for a whole day.
 Only then should the supplies be returned to the refrigerator.